OpenEIT/OpenEIT/README.md

 pip install -r requirements.txt

 ```
-If you have any problems, it's likely that the requirements installation didn't complete, and you still have incorrect versions of the modules installed.
-The following command will check the version of a single module.
+If you have any problems, it's likely that the requirements installation didn't complete, and you have incorrect versions of the modules installed.
+The following command will check the version of a single module, and you should check each module to ensure it is the same as listed in the requirements.txt file.

 ```
 pip show <package_name>